CJSpohn/rotten_tomatillos/README.md

 ## Overview

 This is the partner project for Mod 3 at the Turing School of Software and Design.
-The goal of this application was to develop an understanding of React by building a simple movie display site using principles of development we've been studying for the last 12 weeks but incorporating an entirely new tool set.
+The goal of this application was to develop an understanding of React by building a simple movie display site using principles of development we have been studying for the last 12 weeks while incorporating an entirely new tool set.

 The user flow is simple.
-Upon visiting the site a user is shown all of the movies that exist in the data.
-A user can click on the poster or title and be taken to another view that shows the details of that movie and return to the main display.
+Upon visiting the site, a user is shown all of the movies that exist in the data.
+A user can click on the poster or title and be taken to another view that shows the details of that movie, and then return to the main display.
 Additionally, a user can use the search bar at the top to filter movies by title.

-While the desplay isn't complex, the real growth happened in learning the underylying technologies.
+While the display isn't complex, the real growth happened in learning the underlying technologies.
 The project was built with create react app and incorporates React Router, React Content Loader, and a complete end to end testing suite using Cypress.

 ## Learning Goals